Soft, durable TENCEL™ fabric comes from wood pulp that is dissolved in a nontoxic organic solvent.

 TENCEL® is a branded lyocell fiber that comes from the pulp of trees.
 The solution is extruded through fine holes to produce fiber and the solvent and water are recycled in a closed-loop process — more than 99% of the solvent is recovered and reused.

 TENCEL® lyocell can be used in place of other regenerated cellulose fibers such as viscose rayon.
-The benefits of using TENCEL® lyocell include the traceable and sustainable origin of the wood pulp, and the use of a closed loop solvent and water recycling process.
+The benefits of using TENCEL® lyocell include the traceable and renewable origin of the wood pulp, and the use of a closed loop solvent and water recycling process.
 In addition, TENCEL® lyocell is a high-tenacity cellulosic fiber, which gives high strength properties to the fabric.

 Where We Are